-- a) For any World or a Continental Championship: - FAI medals and diplomas will be awarded to the competitors in the first, second and third places in the class. - The Championship winner earns the title of World Champion or Continental Champion in the class. - b) For any class where a junior may participate in a Continental or World Championship as a fourth team member under C.5.3 b), all juniors are considered for the following awards: - FAI medals and diplomas will be awarded to the first, second and third placed juniors.
+- a) For any World or a Continental Championship: - FAI medals and diplomas will be awarded to the competitors in the first, second and third places in the class. - For F2D, an FAI diploma shall be awarded to the designated mechanics of the first, second and third placed pilots. - The Championship winner earns the title of World Champion or Continental Champion in the class.

+- b) For any class where a junior may participate in a Continental or World Championship as a fourth team member under C.5.3 b), all juniors are considered for the following awards: - FAI medals and diplomas will be awarded to the first, second and third placed juniors.
 If only one or two juniors compete in the class, they shall be also awarded an FAI medal and diploma. - The best junior earns the title of Junior World or Continental Champion if juniors from at least four different nations participate in that class. - c) If there is a Challenge Trophy, this is awarded to the NAC of the winning competitor for custody until the following Championship.